-Fast forward now to the early 9o's, my first few weeks in the United States where I was brought on a contract to interpret for a group of Russian dancers.
-The day I got my first paycheck, I went to the Tower Records store (remember those?) to look for recordings of my favorite composers, including Rachmaninov and Bach.
+Now, let's fast forward to January 1991, my very first weeks in Philadelphia, USA where I had been brought to interpret for a group of Moscow dancers on an East Coast tour.
+The day I got my first paycheck I went straight to one of the Tower Records (remember those stores?) to look for music CDs and cassette tapes (remember those?) of two of my most favorite composers: Sergey Rachmaninov and J.S.
+Bach.

-As I searched the Bach and Rachmaninov sections, I came across some odd titles like St. Matthew Passion, B-Minor Mass, Vespers, The Bells.
-“What’s this?” – I said to myself in total bewilderment, because I knew every piece of music those guys ever composed.
-I had to buy the Vespers CD, out of curiosity (I now think it was actually a cassette tape – remember those?).
-I played it on my Walkman (remember those?)...
-And I cried.
-I cried because I felt betrayed.
-Then I cried some more because life was SO MUCH MORE BEAUTIFUL than I had imagined.
-Because the humanity had the gift of the Vespers all along!!!
+As I searched through the volumes of the Bach and Rachmaninov recordings, I came across some odd titles: St. Matthew Passion, B-Minor Mass, Vespers, The Bells.
+“What in the world is this?” – I said to myself in total bewilderment, because I thought I knew of every piece of music those guys ever composed.
+Out of sheer curiosity, I purchased the Rachmaninov Vespers recording.
+I brought it to my hotel room and started playing it immediately on my Walkman (remember those?)...

-This landmark event was followed by the arrival of massive country-wide restoration process of the entire Orthodox culture: from the beautiful architecture and commencement of industrial church bells production - to religious education, faith-based literature and declassification of archival church documents.
-And it inevitably meant that the Orthodox music, and with it all other sacred music, that had been muted in Russia for over 70 years was finally given back to the people it was written for.
+This landmark event was then followed by massive country-wide immersion of Orthodox Christian culture into Russia's life: from the restoration of collapsed and destroyed cathedrals and revival of industrial technologies to produce church bells - to religious education, faith-based literature publications and declassification of myriad archival church documents.
+This inevitably meant that sacred music, as a genre, muted in Russia for generations, was finally returned to the people it had been written for.

-Every time I get to sing this work - and this will be my third time - it is a transcendental life event, an experience of the highest spiritual, physical, emotional and mental order which simply can't be described in words.
+Every time I get to sing the Vespers it is a transcending life event, an experience of the highest spiritual order which simply can't be described in words but only felt with the heart.

-Singing it here in the U.S. for the American audiences fills me with great honor and gratitude for their responsive energy, for their respect to this music and their thirst to hear more of it.
-And singing it with Choral Arts Philadelphia is going to be an amazing experience!
+Singing it here in the U.S., along with my non-Russian speaking choir friends, for the grateful American audiences, fills me with greatest joy, honor and gratitude for their responsive energy, for their sincerity and respect for this music, for their thirst to hear more of it.

-We performed it in 2012 at the Cathedral Basilica of SS Peter and Paul in Philadelphia.
+In 2012, Choral Arts Philadelphia (where I sang) performed the Vespers at the magnificent space of Cathedral Basilica of SS Peter and Paul in Philadelphia.
 Here is my favorite excerpt: